 This is an example of a phishing email sent to a University of Derby account.
 The links in the description below navigate back to the image.

 - The email contains poor spelling and/or grammar.
-Phishing emails often contain poor spelling and grammar.
-It’s highly unlikely that phishers will proof read their work so, if the email is riddled with spelling and grammatical errors, it’s likely to be a scam.
-You should also look out for inconsistencies in the presentation of the email (e.g. the email may contain various font styles, font sizes and mismatched branding).
+Phishing emails may contain poor spelling and grammar.
+Also look out for inconsistencies in the presentation of the email (e.g. the email may contain various font styles, font sizes and mismatched branding);

 - The email contains an impersonal greeting.
-While impersonal greetings may not be a direct indicator of a phishing email, phishing emails will often contain greetings such as “Hi”, “Hi <email address>”, or “Dear Customer”.
-This behaviour, like poor spelling and grammar, should raise red flags about the validity of the email.
+Phishing emails will often contain greetings such as “Hi”, “Hi <email address>”, or “Dear Customer”;

-- The email asks you for your personal information.
-Nobody at the University of Derby or Microsoft will ask you for your password or sensitive personal information (e.g. your bank details or national insurance number) by email.
-Do not share yours or the University’s sensitive personal information with an untrusted sender.
+- The email asks for your personal information.
+Nobody at the University of Derby will ask for your sensitive information (e.g. personally identifiable data, usernames and passwords, or banking information) by email or by phone.

 - The email contains a mismatched URL.
-Phishing emails will often contain embedded links which appear like perfectly legitimate websites.
-It’s also likely that those embedded links in the email won’t direct you where you’d expect it to either.
-If the email looks suspicious, hover your mouse over the top of the link to check if the hyperlinked address matches the one in the email.
-If the hyperlinked address is different from the address displayed in the email, the message is probably fraudulent or malicious.
+Phishing emails often contain embedded links disguised as legitimate websites.
+Those embedded links probably won’t direct you where you’d expect it to.
+If it looks suspicious, hover your mouse over the top of the link to check if the hyperlinked address matches the one in the email.

 - The email contains a misleading domain (e.g. derby.ac.uk) name.
-Similarly, phishers will often attempt to ‘spoof’ legitimate domain names to give the impression that embedded links will direct to legitimate websites.
-For example, staff.derby.ac.uk is a legitimate link to the University of Derby’s domain, whereas derby.maliciousurl.com is not a legitimate link to the University of Derby’s domain.
+Malicious actors often attempt to ‘spoof’ legitimate domain names to give the impression that embedded links will direct to legitimate websites.
+For example, staff.derby.ac.uk is a legitimate link to the University of Derby’s domain, whereas derby.maliciousurl.com is not;

 - The email contains an unusual ‘from’ address.
-Phishers will often attempt to ‘spoof’ legitimate email addresses to give the impression that the email is being sent from a legitimate organisation.
-These emails will often hide unusual email addresses behind what appears to be a genuine sender name.
-If the email looks suspicious, hover your mouse over the sender name to see the email address from which the email was sent.
+Malicious actors often attempt to ‘spoof’ legitimate email addresses to give the impression that the email is being sent from a legitimate organisation.
+This tactic often hides unusual email addresses behind what appears to be a genuine sender name.
+If the email looks suspicious, hover your mouse over the sender name to see the email address from which the email was sent;

 - The email creates a sense of urgency.
-Phishing emails may attempt to create urgency by warning you your Office365 account may expire or that your account has been compromised to encourage you to take immediate action.
-If the email looks suspicious, contact the company or person using details available on their website, rather than the contact details in the email.
-Don’t click any links provided in the email.
+Phishing emails may attempt to create urgency by warning you your Office365 account may expire or that your account has been compromised to encourage you to take immediate action;

 - The email contains unrealistic threats.
-Similarly, phishing emails may attempt to create urgency by using intimidation to scare victims into disclosing sensitive personal information or making a payment (usually to an untraceable online cryptocurrency wallet such as Bitcoin, Bitcoin Cash, or Ethereum).
-It’s highly unlikely that the phisher can carry out any threat contained in the email so if the email looks suspicious, it’s just as likely the email’s a scam.
+Similarly, phishing emails may also attempt to create urgency by using intimidation to scare victims into disclosing sensitive information or making a payment.